+31 (0)6 1429 1569

 About me

-Disclaimer: The content of this blog does not reflect in any way the position or opinion of Tearfund nor Tear.
+Disclaimer: The content of this blog does not reflect in any way the position or opinion of my current employer, the Ministry of Foreign Affairs of the Netherlands.

 Picture